gaberrini/gRPC-todo-list/README.md

 This script will delete a list by `id` calling the `TodoLists.Delete` stub.

-The script accept an optional parameter to define the desired list `id`, if no parameter is defined it will try to delete a list with `id=1`
+The script expects a positional argument to define the desired list `id`, if no parameter is defined it will be requested as user input

 To run the delete list stub you need to execute the following command: